hyunsungkim-ds/elastic/README.md

 cd elastic
 pip install -r requirements.txt
 ```
-Then, you can simply follow `tutorial.ipynb` with [Sportec Open DFL Dataset (Bassek et al., 2025)](https://www.nature.com/articles/s41597-025-04505-y).
+Then, you can simply follow `tutorial.ipynb` using [Sportec Open DFL Dataset (Bassek et al., 2025)](https://www.nature.com/articles/s41597-025-04505-y) and [kloppy](https://kloppy.pysport.org) package.
 Please refer to the detailed instruction in the notebook.

 ## Synchronization Stages with Feature Plots
 ELASTIC consists of four stages: